RV · Off-Grid · Home Solar

 How accurate are the results?

-These are engineering estimates — they match the standard formulas used by solar installers.
+These are engineering estimates that match the standard formulas used by solar installers.
 Real-world results vary based on panel orientation, shading, temperature derating, and wiring losses.
 Add 20–25% margin to your panel and battery sizing.

 Where does the data come from, and how current is it?